kynyka/data_visualise/readme.md

-Tentative works in data visualising.
+Making scattergrams or line charts that simulate the process of random walk or results of casting dices with matplotlib.
-Managed to collect data and visualising it by using matplotlib.
-Also, scattergrams were made to simulate the process of random walk.
-Histograms emulating results of casting dices were created with Pygal.
-Line charts drawn from the data that read from csv files were also available.
+Drawing histograms or world map from the data read from csv files or json data with pygal, such as histogram of Most-Starred Python Projects on GitHub, a world map of Ease of Doing Business Index and bar graph of 30 New, Top and Best Stories on Hacker News.